Nikolajkng/NanoparticleAnalysis/README.md

 # Installation Guide

+## Downloading executables
+The application has been exported as executables for Windows, Mac and Linux.
+Download these through "Releases".
+These also have pre-trained models ready for use.
+If you want to build the project using the source code, follow the guides below.

 ## Install Conda and import the environment.yml based on your OS
 0. Conda installation guide https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html
 1. Install pyinstaller with 'pip install pyinstaller'